x

 GWINNETT COUNTY, Ga. — A Georgia Gwinnett College professor and student duo discovered that a popular spider seen in Georgia is infected with bacteria.

 Joro spiders traveled from Asia to the United States about 10 years ago and were first spotted in the Peach State, according to a release by the college.
-The insects are most visible starting in September and by mid-October, they lay eggs that are within a white silk sac.
+The spiders are most visible starting in September and by mid-October, they lay eggs that are within a white silk sac.
 Each sac is typically attached to a flat surface like leaves and tree bark and contains as many as 500 eggs.

 RELATED: Joro spiders likely at home in Georgia, UGA study says